koto-lang/koto/docs/language/tuples.md

 ```

 The `+` operator allows tuples to be joined together,
-creating a new tuple that combines their elements.
+creating a new tuple containing their concatenated elements.

 ```koto
 a = 1, 2, 3